sterling-jackson/data-engineering-projects/README.md

 ### Recommendations

 - [Google's Style Guide for Python](https://google.github.io/styleguide/pyguide.html) is an excellent resource for style recommendations.
+- Choose and use a consistent style when writing SQL.
+- You should generally try to include functions/methods, logging, exception handling, type anotations, helpful comments, and intuitive naming conventions.

 ### Project 1: Docker + Python CLI
 - Build a Docker image that runs a Python application which accepts --filepath and --delimiter arguments.
 - Use `argparse`, `logging`, `csv` and a multi-processing library of your choice such as `concurrent.futures`.
-- Include functions/methods, logging, exception handling, type anotations, helpful comments, and intuitive naming conventions.
-- Avoid using Pandas for this exercise.
+- Avoid using Pandas for this exercise to better showcase your profiency with the language.
 - See `project-1` to get started.

 ### Project 2: Postgres + COPY
 - Download the [Seattle Library Collection Inventory CSV](https://www.kaggle.com/city-of-seattle/seattle-library-collection-inventory) from Kaggle.
-Bonus points if you automate the download.
+Consider automating the download process for bonus points.
 - Write SQL to create four tables in Postgres: `inventory_staging`, `inventory_archive`, `inventory_production`, and `inventory_derived`.
 Each table should include a checksum, unique row number, and date created column.
 Consider also creating an `inventory` view from `inventory_production` for ease of use.
 - Implement a method for initializing your data warehouse by running your DDL.
 This should run the DDL that you prepared previously, creating or recreating all of your tables.
 - Implement a method for bulk loading your data files to the `inventory_staging` table.
 It should remove all previous records from the table before loading the current batch.
 Use the COPY command to do this.